smashwilson/bdtg/combat.md

 Some abilities may allow you to restore charge tokens to other characters or yourself.
 The granted tokens can be placed on any ability with a charge number.
 You *may* add additional tokens above the charge number.
 They'll persist until you use them, or the next extended rest, whichever comes first.

-After a combat encounter, you'll naturally regain five charge tokens in the same manner.
+After a combat encounter, you'll naturally regain two charge tokens in the same manner.
 After an extended rest, all abilities reset to the number of charge tokens equal to their charge number.

 ## Movement